Zimbabwe ban over as Fifa ends 17-month suspension

 "I want to assure Zimbabwe that you have the complete support of Fifa and of the Confederation of African Football (Caf) in ensuring that Zimbabwean football reaches the heights we've all desired," Solomon Mudege, Fifa's head of development in Africa, said at a news conference in Harare on Tuesday.

-Zimbabwe was banned by Fifa in February 2022 after the country's government-appointed Sports and Recreation Commission (SRC) suspended Zifa.
+Zimbabwe was barred by Fifa in February 2022 after the country's government-appointed Sports and Recreation Commission (SRC) suspended Zifa.

 Fifa outlaws third-party interference in the running of a football association.